-We have outlined the most common side effects but haven't included those that are rare and therefore unlikely to affect you.
+We explain the most common side effects, but haven't included those that are less common and therefore unlikely to affect you.
 If you notice any effects that aren't listed here, discuss them with your doctor or specialist nurse.

 Risk of infection